crazyhottommy/pyflow_seurat_parameter/README.md

 A snakemake pipeline to scatter and gather Seurat@ident by subsampling the cells and repeat for multiple times.
 This is useful for evaluating the cluster stability using different parameters.

-For now, three paramters are tested.
+For now, three parameters are tested.

 * number of PCs (principle components) used for `RunPCA` (npcs) and `FindNeighbors` (dims).
 * `k.param` for `FindNeighbors`